dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 DBOS supports running custom [Koa](https://koajs.com/) middleware for serving HTTP requests.
 Middlewares are configured at the class level through the [`@KoaMiddleware`](../api-reference/decorators#koamiddleware) decorator.
-Here is an example of a simple middleware looking for an HTTP header:
+Here is an example of a simple middleware checking an HTTP header:
 ```javascript
 import { Middleware } from "koa";